mariusndini/realtimetrades/README.md

 ```

 ## Candle Stick Charts
 We can take the data above and do some additional processing and aggregation to get candle stick charts off the raw data above.
 We can also define the time frame for which we want the candle stick.
-The logic below is straight forward. <b>open</b> is the value of the price at the start of the timeframe. <b>high</b> is the max price during a time frame and <b>low</b> is the minimum.
-Finally the <b>close</b> is the last value in the time frame.
+The logic below is straight forward since <b>open</b> is the value of the price at the start of the timeframe. <b>high</b> is the max price during a particular time frame and <b>low</b> is the minimum.
+Finally the <b>close</b> is the last value of the time frame.

 ```
 select distinct date_trunc("minutes", trade_time) as TIME